Save your back! Build this sturdy, simple elevated planter box and you’ll no longer be bending over to care for your plants.

-I cut the ends at 45 degrees, and made them the length of the planter.
-They measure 48” long point to long point for the front and back, and 24” for the sides.
-Then I glued and nailed them on.
-It really made the planter look more finished, so I am glad I decided to put the top on!
+Cut the ends at 45 degrees and make them the length of the planter.
+My 1×2 cut boards measure 48” long point to long point for the front and back, and 24” for the sides.
+Next, glue and nail them down.

 Regardless, I am loving it!!